Do You Have a Hormone Imbalance?

 Lots of things can trigger these.
 But for some women, drops in oestrogen bring them on.
 That’s why it’s common for headaches to strike right before or during your period, when oestrogen is on the decline.

-At perimenopause regular headaches or ones that often surface around the same time each month can be a clue that your levels of oestrogen are declining and any frequent headache should always be checked with your doctor.
+Regular headaches or ones that often surface around the same time each month can be a clue that your levels of this hormone might be shifting but if you have severe or persistent headaches these need to be investigated.

-It’s normal to have this occasionally but if you often notice that you are dry or irritated thenlow oestrogen may be the reason.
+It’s normal to have this occasionally, but if you often notice that you’re dry or irritated then low oestrogen may be the reason.

-A drop in oestrogen can make your breast tissue less dense, and an increase in the hormone can thicken this tissue, even causing new lumps or cysts.
+A drop in oestrogen can make your breast tissue less dense, and an increase in this hormone can thicken this tissue, even causing new lumps or cysts.

-At perimenopause it is important to keep track of your. hormone levels and always talk to your doctor if you notice breast changes, even if you don’t have any other symptoms that concern you.
+Women who are experiencing symptoms of oestrogen dominance may certainly noticed this, but always talk to your doctor if you notice breast changes, even if you don’t have any other symptoms that concern you.